 #3 You are known to wear a lot of hats; Product Lead and Head of the Support Team at SkyVerge, Lead Editor at Sell With WP, and an independent blogger.
 How do you juggle these roles on a daily basis?

 Beka: Very carefully 🙂 Sell with WP has taken a bit of a back seat for the past few months as our team at SkyVerge had doubled this year, so I’ve been focused a lot on onboarding, training, and building team leaders within our company.
 My favorite area of focus is product development, so I’m happy to be hiring my replacements now for other roles, then focusing more on product development and writing, which I really enjoy on a personal level.

-I’m sort of obsessed with efficiency, so I think that’s helped with managing time across a couple disparate roles; I try to batch similar tasks where I can so I’m faster at them, and do really intensive “sprints” of a few hours of my most important work, which helps me then shift contexts to different types of work as well.
+I’m sort of obsessed with efficiency, so I think that’s helped with managing time across a couple of disparate roles; I try to batch similar tasks where I can so I’m faster at them and do really intensive “sprints” of a few hours of my most important work, which helps me then shift contexts to different types of work as well.

 #4 You have developed a lot of plugins and tested even more.
 According to you, what makes a plugin successful?

 Beka: This is a great question!
 There are a few important components that I think everyone should take to heart: